 6. If you are still not satisfied you can contact us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways:

-- Our Senior Director, Mr. Sajid Sheikh and/or the named complaints handler will review their own decision within five days.
+- Our Managing Director, Mr. Sajid Sheikh and/or the named complaints handler will review their own decision within five days.

-- We will arrange for another Director and/or a Senior Solicitor who has not been involved in your complaint to review it.
+- We will arrange for another Senior Solicitor who has not been involved in your complaint to review it.
 They will do this within 10 days.